 The Group operates wholly within one business segment being the ownership of storage centres in Australia and New Zealand.
-The operating results presented in the Statement of Profit and Loss represent the same segment information as reported to the Responsible Entity of NSPT.
+The operating results presented in the Consolidated statement of Profit or Loss represent the same segment information as reported to the Responsible Entity of NSPT.
 The Group's financing (including finance costs and interest income) are managed on a Group basis and not allocated to operating segments.

-The operating results presented in the statement of profit or loss represent the same segment information as reported in internal management information.
+The operating results presented in the consolidated statement of profit or loss represent the same segment information as reported in internal management information.